-Diaper rashes or red bumps on the skin of babies is very common.
+Diaper rashes or red bumps on the skin of babies are very common.
 While the red spots and bumps on the face and body are harmless and eventually go away on their own, rashes can be painful for your little one.
-We do everything possible to keep our kids comfortable and happy & no parent wants to see their child in pain, even if just for a few hours.
-This article will help you understand what rashes are, what causes rashes, how to avoid them and home remedies for baby rash on body.
+We do everything possible to keep our kids comfortable and happy and no parent wants to see their child in pain, even if just for a few hours.
+This article will help you understand what rashes are, what causes rashes, how to avoid them, and home remedies for baby rash on the body.

 Causes Of Diaper Rash In Babies

-- Allergic Reaction – Sometimes, the harsh chemicals in a baby's detergent that gets built up in the clothes or chemicals in personal care products can lead to diaper rash or body rashes.
-Try zero toxin Super Laundry Sheets to wash your baby's clothes and diapers.
+1. Allergic Reaction – Sometimes, the harsh chemicals in a baby's detergent that get built up in the clothes or chemicals in personal care products can lead to diaper rash or body rashes.
+Try zero-toxin Super Laundry Sheets to wash your baby's clothes and diapers.

-- Ill fitted Diapers – If your baby is wearing a diaper that is either too tight or too loose, the chaffing & rubbing against the body can cause a diaper rash.
+4. Ill-fitted Diapers – If your baby is wearing a diaper that is either too tight or too loose, the chaffing and rubbing against the body can cause a diaper rash.

-Home Remedies For Baby Rash On Body & Diaper Rash Treatment
+Home Remedies For Baby Rash On Body and Diaper Rash Treatment

-- - Coconut oil has antibacterial and soothing properties that can help in reducing inflammation and treating a mild rash.
-It is one of the most common diaper rash home remedy that our older generations also recommend.
+2. Coconut oil has antibacterial and soothing properties that can help in reducing inflammation and treating a mild rash.
+It is one of the most common diaper rash home remedies that our older generations also recommend.

-- - Mother's milk is known to have magical powers for a baby's gut and the skin.
-Applying a few drops of breast milk on the rash also helps bring the redness, inflammation and infection down.
+4. Mother's milk is known to have magical powers for a baby's gut and skin.
+Applying a few drops of breast milk on the rash also helps bring the redness, inflammation, and infection down.

-- - Another tried and tested home remedies for baby rash on body is an oatmeal bath.
+6. Another tried and tested home remedy for the baby rash on the body is an oatmeal bath.
 Add one tablespoon of oatmeal in your baby's bathing water and dip your baby's privates or the affected area of the skin, holding and balancing them firmly.
 Doing this for 5 – 10 minutes twice a day will help reduce the rash within 1 – 2 days.

 Some other treatments are not as common as the home remedies for baby rash on body mentioned in the section above.
 Nonetheless, many parents have benefited from these and advise these home remedies.

-- Banana Peel & Cucumber is an excellent tool for home remedies for baby rash on the body.
+3. Banana Peel and Cucumber - is an excellent tool for home remedies for baby rash on the body.
 The cooling and soothing property of cucumber and banana peel is also a viral trick to reduce swelling, bruises and rashes in grown-ups.
 Please keep them in the refrigerator and apply them while cold on the affected area for immediate relief from itch or irritation caused by inflammation.

-- - If you are new to cloth diapers, learn fitting techniques and ensure that the diaper fits perfectly when your baby wears it.
+3. If you are new to reusable cloth diapers, learn fitting techniques and ensure that the diaper fits perfectly when your baby wears it.

-- - Keep the crotch area of your baby clean.
-During every diaper change, wash and clean the baby's privates to avoid a rash situation.
+4. Keep the crotch area of your baby clean.
+During every diaper change, wash and clean the baby's privates to avoid a rash situation

-Signs Of A Serious Rash & When To Consult A Doctor
+Signs Of A Serious Rash and When To Consult A Doctor

-The bottom line is rashes are not a severe skin condition that you should lose your sleep over.
-Trying a combination of a few simple diaper rash home treatment mentioned in this article would help your baby's rash.
+The bottom line is rashes are not a severe skin condition that you should lose your sleepover.
+Trying a combination of a few simple diaper rash home treatments mentioned in this article would help your baby's rash.
 But if the rash gets severe and persists even after a few days, it is advised to see a pediatrician.

 Some Common Questions Parents Ask